AndersPaulin/AndersPaulin.github.io/fictionreality.md

 **Conference at Dansehallerne, Copenhagen 5-8 October 2016**
 ![](/bebissmall.jpg)

-Fiction|Reality was formally one of several outcomes of Anders Paulin's research project Non Mimetic Performativity at the Danish School of Performing Arts 2014-2016.
+Fiction/Reality was formally one of several outcomes of Anders Paulin's research project Non Mimetic Performativity at the Danish School of Performing Arts 2014-2016.
 The conference gathered 150 people from early morning to midnight for 4 days.
 Participants came from the field as well as art educations in Denmark, Sweden, Finland and Norway.
 The program was a mix of various conversation formats and performances, focusing on the interaction between aesthetics and their discursive potential.

 CONVERSATIONS/ KEYNOTES
 The conference departed from a series of conversations, divided in two main trajectories: Aesthetics as Practice and Aesthetics as Organisation.
 Parallel to the conversations, some of the central notions will be elaborated in keynote-dialogues (follow the schedule).